Navigation Bar

 2. Go For Some Variety

+Create intricate vertical gardens with carefully arranged wall-mounted boxes or flower pots.
+This is a great option for limited spaces, such as a small patio, or a home with a small yard or little outdoor access.
 Adding some variety to your plants can be appealing too.
 Planter boxes can hold anything from flowers to bushes or topiaries to vegetables and herbs.
-You can even combine multiple varieties of plants in a single planter, such as a topiary surrounded by accent flowers, or herbs and vegetables layered to maximize your space.
+Combine multiple varieties of plants in a single planter, such as a topiary surrounded by accent flowers, or herbs and vegetables layered to maximize your space.

 3. Choose the Right Material for Your Aesthetic

 Planters come in a variety of materials, from natural materials such as clay and wood to synthetic materials such as plastic or metal.
 Consider the aesthetic you’d like to present.
 You could find flower pots in cute pastels for a sweet candy-coated vision or go for the rustic farmhouse look with some reclaimed wood or wicker planter boxes.
 The variety of boxes available makes it easy to find something that fits the exact style you’re going for.
-You can even choose boxes that complement the flowers you want to plant in them.
+Choose boxes that complement the flowers you want to plant in them.
 If you’re looking for a patio herb garden, something more natural might suit your tastes.
 If you prefer a pop of colorful blooms, more colorful materials or funky shapes might be more your style.
 The sky is the limit.

 4. Separate Your Plants From Your Grass

 If you like to have flowers or other plants throughout your yard, planter boxes can be a great way to separate your flowerbeds from the lawn's grassy areas.
 Using a planter box keeps your flowers or vegetables contained, making them easier to mow around.
-Boxes also protect homegrown food from being stolen or damaged by underground critters, and they can offer better drainage for delicate plants prone to root rot in rainy weather.
+Boxes also protect homegrown food from being stolen or damaged by underground critters, and they offer better drainage for delicate plants prone to root rot in rainy weather.

 5. Get Creative When Seasons Change

-Depending on your style, you could line a planter box with outdoor lights, lawn decorations such as gnomes or flamingoes, or other seasonal decor.
-You could place your Halloween jack-o'-lanterns inside the planters lining your doorway, or place a nativity scene in the boxes on your patio or porch.
-You could also install faux plants that won’t disappear when the weather changes.
-You could even create unique displays in different pots and swap them out seasonally, storing the extras in your shed or garage until their season comes around again.
+Line a planter box with outdoor lights, lawn decorations such as gnomes or flamingoes, or other seasonal decor.
+You could place your Halloween jack-o'-lanterns inside the planters lining your doorway, or place a Christmas Village and lights in the boxes on your patio or porch.

 Enhance Your Outdoor Spaces With Planter Boxes